espansione8/styled-dropzone/README.md

 # StyledDropzone

-A React component built on top of https://react-dropzone.js.org
+A React component built on top of https://react-dropzone.js.org with the following features:
-Features:

 - CSS styling already included and easy to customize
 - ready to POST to your API